k8spatterns/katacoda/22-Operator/01-register-crd.md

 `kubectl apply -f crd.yml`{{execute}}

-In addition we create a role `config-watcher-crd` which grants access to this `ConfigWatcher` custom resources, so that later our operator can monitor changes on these resources:
+Also, we create a role `config-watcher-crd` which grants access to this `ConfigWatcher` custom resources, so that later our operator can monitor changes on these resources:

 `kubectl apply -f crd-role.yml`{{execute}}

-In the next step lets check out the logic of our operator which uses instances of the `ConfigWatcher` CRD as input.
+In the next step, let's check out the logic of our operator, which uses instances of the `ConfigWatcher` CRD as input.